Support for young people who identify as LGBTIQ+

 Expanded Horizons Program

 The Expanded Horizons Program is delivered by Wesley Mission Queensland and provides support to young LGBTIQAP+ Queenslanders in the Gold Coast Region through the delivery of 2 programs: QSpace for 12 to 17 year olds, and QPlus for 18 to 25 year olds.
-For more information phone 1300 865 302 or complete the contact form.
+For more information visit the QSpace website.

 LGBTI Legal Service